 If you notice any of these signs, talk to your pediatrician or optometrist about it.

 Keeping your baby healthy now will set them up for a lifetime of good health.
 You can’t exclude the eyes.
+Remember that diet is important in building healthy vision as well.
 Once they reach childhood, it may be too late to fix vision problems that could have been fixed in infancy.